dps923/winter2020/graded-work/assign4-student.md

 The app will be of your own idea and design.
 This document will help you plan and implement it, while ensuring that its scope and challenge level are comparable to the professor's standard project.

-If you decide to do your own idea, then give your professor a brief (one page?) plan of what your app will do, *and* a sketch of the app's scenes and data sources/stores.
+If you decide to do your own idea, then give your professor a brief (one page) plan of what your app will do, *and* a sketch of the app's scenes and data sources/stores.
 The plan must be given to, discussed with, and agreed to by the professor no later than Friday, November 22, 2019, at 3:00pm.

 Here are the things that your app must do:

-* Implement the topics covered, and the app design approach, and the problem-solving techniques, and the best-practice guidance, that were taught in this course.
 * Run on (deployed to) an iPhone device, and intended for an iPhone form factor.
-* Support a navigation interface of some kind.
+* Support a navigation interface where appropriate.
 * Use Core Data as a persistent store.
 * Have a multi-entity model (3 or more entities), some of them related.
 * Enables the app user to work with the data, for all kinds of operations (fetch, add new, edit existing, delete).